Lamar Jackson Player Prop Bets for NFL Week 10 | Baltimore vs. Miami 11/11/2021

 Season Stats

-- He's added 600 rushing yards on 97 carries and two rushing touchdowns, averaging 75.0 yards per game.
+- He also has 600 rushing yards on 97 carries (with two touchdowns), averaging 75.0 yards per game.

 - The Ravens have run 51.7% passing plays and 48.3% rushing plays this season.
 They rank 12th in the NFL in scoring.

-- Jackson has thrown 32 passes in the red zone this season, 45.1% of his team's red zone plays.
+- Jackson has attempted 32 of his 266 passes in the red zone, accounting for 45.1% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Jackson's matchup with the Dolphins.